flanglet/kanzi-cpp/src/msvc/README.md

-Copy the files corresponding to your version of Visual Studio to ..\src.
+The Visual Studio 2026 solution and projects can be opened directly from this directory.
+For older Visual Studio versions, copy the corresponding files to `..\src` as before.